auth0/auth0-deploy-cli/docs/using-as-node-module.md

 #### `env`

 Boolean.
-Indicates if tools should ingest environment variables or not.
+Indicates if the tool should ingest environment variables or not.
 Default: `false`.

 #### `proxy_url`